JavieraAlmendrasVilla/Data-Analyst-Portfolio/README.md

 *tartar*: tartar status<br>
 *smoking*: smoking status<br>

-**Skills:** data cleaning, data visualization, descriptive statistics, hipothesis testing, analysis of binary variables, Fisher test.<br>
+**Skills:** data cleaning, data visualization, descriptive statistics, hipothesis testing, analysis of binary variables, Welch-test, Fisher-test.<br>
 **Technology:** R using tidyr, magrittr, and data.table for data manipulation and ggplot2 for visualization. <br>
 **Results:** The data suggests that, in general, men and smokers are more likely to have caries.<br>
 **Analysis:**<br>